Are you ready to find out what the best small 2 person tents are for you? If so, you’re in the right place!

 This tent might come with ultralight poles but that doesn’t mean it struggles in the wind.

-The lightweight but sturdy poles provide excellent support to this tent even in heavy winds.
+The lightweight but sturdy poles provide good support to this tent even in heavy winds.

-All the mesh that provides ventilation to prevent condensation forming in the Zephyr is great for the summertime.
+All the mesh that provides ventilation to prevent condensation forming makes the two man Zephyr tent the best tent for summer.
 As the temperatures start to rise outside your tent, the mesh design pushes warm air out whilst bringing cool air from closer to the ground into the tent.

-If you’re looking for a tent that you can take out winter camping, you probably should look elsewhere.
+If you’re looking for a two man tent that you can take out winter camping on a budget, you probably should look elsewhere.
 These budget tents might be versatile enough to deal with the weather from Spring to Fall but as this cool in the winter, none of these tents will cut it.

-The budget tent that impressed us most in terms of durability was the ALPS Mountaineering Lynx.
+The budget two man tent that impressed us most in terms of durability was the ALPS Mountaineering Lynx tent.
 Although it has a low price tag, this tent comes with quality parts.
-Those heavy-duty materials were tough enough to last longer than we had predicted they would.
+Those heavy-duty materials were tough enough to help the tent last longer than we had predicted they would on a budget.